 Lorry Parking

-Lorry parking for will be located at P17/P18.
-This secure parking area is a short distance away from the RAI.
+Lorry parking for is located at P17/P18, a secure parking area a short distance away from the RAI.
 All lorry drivers must visit the RAI security gate at the P5 Lodge by foot in order to confirm the parking position and pre-pay the parking fee for the event days (parking during build-up and breakdown is free of charge when ordering lorry parking for the event days).
-Please refer to the RAI Amsterdam Traffic Regulations for the lorry registration and parking route maps.
-Please note that it is not permitted for the drivers to spend the night in the lorry parking area.
+Please refer to the RAI Amsterdam Traffic Regulations, which will be live 3 weeks before first day of build-up, for the lorry registration and parking route maps.
+It is not permitted for the drivers to spend the night in the lorry parking area.
 To ensure smooth delivery and collection of goods, exhibitors are requested to share this information and the RAI Amsterdam Traffic Regulations with their appointed contractors/drivers.

 Deliveries / Collections

-All trucks and lorries that need to deliver or collect goods to/from the RAI loading terraces must first report to the P20 buffer area, with vehicles till 8m. long and with a booked LMS time slot excluded.
-Vans above 2.70m. high are permitted to book a time slot in LMS.
-Vans underneath 2.70m. high are permitted to load/unload through the P4 garage.
+All trucks and lorries that need to deliver or collect goods to/from the RAI loading terraces must first report to the P20 buffer area, with vehicles under 8m. long and with a booked LMS time slot excluded.
+Vans over 2.70m high are permitted to book a time slot in LMS.
+Vans underneath 2.70m high are permitted to load/unload through the P4 garage.
 Please ensure you carry a photographic identification with you at all times.
 Unloading must be carried out as quickly as possible.
 Empty vehicles cannot be left on the RAI loading terraces under any circumstances at any time.
 If after receiving a warning, vehicles are still left on the RAI loading terraces, they will be towed away, and the exhibitor concerned will be charged with all related costs.

 Maximum loading / unloading times at the RAI loading terraces